This is part three on the series about Untied Nations. The text is from the documentary ”The UN Deception” that is made by the John Birch Society

 NAFTA – A NEW INTERNATIONAL SYSTEM

 Here in the western hemisphere the architects of world government are also to replicate what happens i Europe.
 Following the EU-model they are working to get nations together on this side of the globe under one regional authority.
 Although the process is under way many americans have little idea of what actually unfolding.
 The first milestone in the process was the formations of the North Americans Free Trade Agreement (NAFTA).
 The plan was negotiated under George Bush Sr. President Bill Clinton with help of key republicans successfully pushed NAFTA thorough congress in 1993.
-Although many politicians had a vague idea of that the agreement would actually effect trade between U.S., Mexico and Canada, only a few recognized NAFTA for what it really is.
+Although many politicians had a vague idea of that the agreement would actually affect trade between U.S., Mexico and Canada, only a few recognized NAFTA for what it really is.
 One of them who knew was Henry Kissinger.

 ”NAFTA is not a traditional free trade agreement but the architecture of a new international system”.